highras/rtm-server-sdk-go/doc_en/Groups.md

 If the **callback** parameter ** does not exist**, it is a **synchronization** request, and the group member list and error information are returned.
 If the **callback** parameter **exists**, it is an **asynchronous** request and returns nil and error information.
 The real list of group members will be passed through callback.

+### func (client *RTMServerClient) GetGroupCount(groupId int64, rest ... interface{}) (int32, error)

+	func (client *RTMServerClient) GetGroupCount(groupId int64, rest ... interface{}) (int32, error)

+Get group members count.

+The acceptable parameters are:

++ `timeout time.Duration`

+	Request timed out.
+	When the timeout parameter is missing or the timeout parameter is 0, the configuration of the RTM Server Client instance will be adopted.
+	If the RTM Server Client instance is not configured, the corresponding configuration of fpnn.Config will be adopted.

++ `callback func(count int32, errorCode int, errInfo string)`

+	Asynchronous callback function.

+If the **callback** parameter ** does not exist**, it is a **synchronization** request, and the group member count and error information are returned.
+If the **callback** parameter **exists**, it is an **asynchronous** request and returns -1 and error information.
+The real count of group members will be passed through callback.

 ### func (client *RTMServerClient) IsGroupMember(groupId int64, uid int64, rest ... interface{}) (bool, error)

 	func (client *RTMServerClient) IsGroupMember(groupId int64, uid int64, rest ... interface{}) (bool, error)